martclanor/modflow-dsd24/README.md

 * Welcome and Introductions
 * Overview of MODFLOW 6 and FloPy
 * Hands-on exercise I: setup a FloPy model and run
-* Extended MODFLOW 6: context and applications
+* Variable Density Flow
 * == BREAK
-* Extended MODFLOW 6: context and applications - wrap up
-* Hands-on exercise II: watershed GWF and GWT models
+* Hands-on exercise II: extended Henry problem with a tidal boundary
-* Aquifer storage and recharge
+* Aquifer storage and recovery
 * == LUNCH ==
-* Aquifer storage and recharge - wrap up
+* Aquifer storage and recovery - wrap up
-* Variable Density Flow
+* Extended MODFLOW 6: context and applications
-* Hands-on exercise III: extended Henry problem with a tidal boundary
+* Hands-on exercise III: watershed GWF and GWT models
 * == BREAK ==
 * MODFLOW API: context and applications
 * Hands-on exercise IV: Alter the behavior of an existing MODFLOW package